Faizan0Ali/Project-4_Url-Shortener/README.md

 - Return HTTP status 400 for an invalid request

 ### GET /:urlCode
-- Redirect to the original URL corresponding
+- Redirect to the original URL corresponding.
 - Use a valid HTTP status code meant for a redirection scenario.
-- Return a suitable error for a url not found
+- Return a suitable error for a url not found.
-- Return HTTP status 400 for an invalid request
+- Return HTTP status 400 for an invalid request.

 ## Testing
 - To test these apis create a new collection in Postman named Project 4 Url Shortner